Ireland collects disputed Apple taxes in full ahead of appeal

 Ireland has appointed investment managers to oversee the disputed cash, whom Donohoe said would make low-risk investment decisions and the Irish taxpayer would be protected from any losses.

-Last year the Commission said it was also taking Dublin to the European Court of Justice over delays in recovering the money that was due to be recovered in January 2017, four months on from the initial ruling.
+For its part, the Commission said it will scrap its lawsuit against Ireland which it initiated last year because of delays in recovering the money.

-Ireland’s finance ministry said on Tuesday it hoped those proceedings will be withdrawn now that the money has been recovered and the government was in discussion with the Commission on that matter.
+“In light of the full payment by Apple of the illegal State aid it had received from Ireland, Commissioner (Margrethe) Vestager will be proposing to the College of Commissioners the withdrawal of this court action,” Commission spokesman Ricardo Cardoso said in an email.

-The ministry also said its appeal had been granted priority status and is progressing through the various stages of private written proceedings before the General Court of the European Union (GCEU), Europe’s second highest court.
+Ireland’s finance ministry said its appeal had been granted priority status and is progressing through the various stages of private written proceedings before the General Court of the European Union (GCEU), Europe’s second highest court.

-The matter will likely take several years to be settled by the European Courts, it added.
+The matter will likely take several years to be settled by the European courts, it added.

-Reporting by Padraic Halpin; Editing by Matthew Mpoke Bigg and David Evans
+Reporting by Padraic Halpin, additional reporting by Foo Yun Chee in Brussels; Editing by Matthew Mpoke Bigg and David Evans